rancher/fleet/docs/gitrepo-structure.md

   dir: ./kustomize

 helm:
   # Use a custom location for the Helm chart.
-This can refer to any go-getter URL.
+This can refer to any go-getter URL or
+  # OCI registry based helm chart URL e.g. "oci://ghcr.io/fleetrepoci/guestbook".
   # This allows one to download charts from most any location.
 Also know that
   # go-getter URL supports adding a digest to validate the download.
 If repo
   # is set below this field is the name of the chart to lookup